 Creating the Project

-Everything’s set for creating our own project.
+Everything’s set for creating our project.
 I’ll let myself be vain about it and call it Al’s Laravel project.
 Except, we want to avoid any possible compatibility issues, so the directory will be spelled ‘als-laravel-project’.
 To create a project, we use the CLI to go to the directory we need to create the project and print:

 curl -s https://laravel.build/als-laravel-project | bash